mesonbuild/meson/docs/markdown/Commands.md

 Since *Since 0.62.0* if bash-completion scripts are being installed and the shell is bash, they will be automatically sourced.

+Since *Since 0.62.0* when GDB helper scripts (*-gdb.py, *-gdb.gdb, and *-gdb.csm)
+are installed with a library name that matches one being built, Meson adds the needed auto-load commands into `<builddir>/.gdbinit` file.
+When running gdb from top build directory, that file is loaded by gdb automatically.
+In the case of python scripts that needs to load other python modules, `PYTHONPATH` may need to be modified using `meson.add_devenv()`.

 {{ devenv_arguments.inc }}